If You Choose a Passive Investing Strategy, How Will Your Portfolio Look with Its First Allocation? Let’s See

 Consider the following three examples:

 a) Company XYZ, a leading technology firm, has consistently demonstrated strong fundamentals and a solid growth trajectory.
-By patiently waiting for a market downturn, investors can acquire shares at a more favorable price, setting themselves up for significant gains once the market recovers.
+By patiently waiting for a market downturn, investors can acquire shares at a more favourable price, setting themselves up for significant gains once the market recovers.

 b) Company ABC boasts a robust pipeline of innovative drugs in the pharmaceutical industry.
 By carefully monitoring market conditions and capitalizing on a downturn, investors can secure shares in a company poised for long-term success.